-Graduate students are required to make satisfactory academic progress toward their degree or certificate.
+Undergraduate students are required to make satisfactory academic progress toward their degree or certificate.
 All withdrawals, incompletes, and repeat course work are taken into consideration when determining SAP (Satisfactory Academic Progress).
-Incompletes and withdrawals are counted as attempted credits but not completed.
+Incompletes and withdrawals are counted as attempted credits but not completed and do not affect the cumulative grade point average.
 Transfer credits are counted as both credits attempted and credits earned, but do not affect the cumulative grade point average (CGPA).
 Nontraditional awarding of credit, including credit by exam and credit for life experience is counted as both credits attempted and credits earned, but does not affect the CGPA.
-Standards of satisfactory academic progress applies to all students, regardless of enrollment status (full-time or 1/2 time) or program.
+Standards of satisfactory academic progress applies to all students, regardless of enrollment status (full-time, 3/4 time, 1/2 time or less than 1/2 time) or program.
 All credit hours for which a student has incurred a financial obligation are considered.

 Students are also reviewed each semester for compliance with the Academic Standards.
 If they are suspended from school under the academic standards policy, they will lose financial aid eligibility for that time period.
-If readmitted to the University, they may appeal for reinstatement of financial aid.
+If a student is readmitted to the University, then the student may file an appeal for reinstatement of financial aid.